 You’ll find most attraction operators have fixed prices throughout the year so choosing your city break in winter instead of summer will make no difference to your admission ticket prices.

 In fact, many of Scotland’s top attractions are downright extortionate, and you’ll have to have deep pockets for a weekend with the family in Edinburgh where entry to the biggest attractions like Edinburgh Castle will set you back around £50 for a family of four.

-I’ve created guides about how much it costs to visit Scotland and visiting Scotland on a budget that will offer you more suggestions for saving money on attractions, but the majority of the information is distilled into the below list.
+I’ve created guides about how much it costs to visit Scotland and visiting Scotland on a budget that will offer you more suggestions for saving money on attractions, but the majority of the information is distilled into the list below.

-- A free alternative is to contact one of the guided tours that offer trips around Scotland’s top attractions for a voluntary donation.
-Examples are The Glasgow Necropolis which has fascinating history tours and Edinburgh Free Tours who will take you on a 2-hour tour of the city centre for absolutely no cost.
+6: A free alternative is to contact one of the guided tours that offer trips around Scotland’s top attractions for a voluntary donation.
+Examples are The Glasgow Necropolis which has fascinating history tours and Edinburgh Free Tours which will take you on a 2-hour tour of the city centre for absolutely no cost.